devEducaua/dfi/README.md

 $ ./dfi code.df
 ```

-dfi also has a idle mode in dep/ folder, but is not maintained
+if you simply run without a file, it's enter in the idle mode.

 ## Build
 After Download dfi.c and Makefile, run: